seldstein/personal-site-hugo/content/pages/about.md

 The [Notebook]((https://publish.obsidian.md/sam-feldstein/)) link in the menu will take you to my digital workspace, where I keep notes, project documents, and other adversaria.
 Probably it's redundant.
 I had the notebook before I had this website.
 I think the advantage of it is having a place for thoughts are disorganzied and unpolished.
 I'm not behold to propriety or etiquette over there.
 I'd like to move the more useful items from over there to over here.

-### Like Father Like Son Like Movies

-A podcast I host with my dad.
-As you can probably tell, it's about movies.
-You can find us on [Apple Podcasts](https://podcasts.apple.com/us/podcast/like-father-like-son-like-movies/id1640110809) or your podcatcher of choice.
+I also host a podcast with my dad called [Like Father Like Son Like Movies](https://podcasts.apple.com/us/podcast/like-father-like-son-like-movies/id1640110809).
+You can find us on Apple Podcasts or your podcatcher of choice.

 I built this website with [Hugo](https://gohugo.io/) and the [Mainroad](https://mainroad-demo.netlify.app/) theme.
 The layout was inspired by [Molly White’s website](https://www.mollywhite.net/).